Current proposals

 - pocket parks

 Active Neighbourhoods in Stockport are part of a Greater Manchester-wide programme to improve the areas where people live, and all 10 local authorities are taking part.
-Chris Boardman, Greater Manchester’s Transport Commissioner, explains more about what an Active Neighbourhood is in this video.
+Chris Boardman, the UK's National Active Travel Commissioner, explains more about what an Active Neighbourhood is in this video.

 Heaton Chapel trial

-After the public consultation held online at the end of last year, we've selected an area of Heaton Chapel to run an Active Neighbourhood trial.
-During this trial we'll be installing some of the above measures on a temporary basis, to see how they can help reduce through traffic and make the streets safer and more pleasant for walking and cycling, and cut out rat running through residential areas.
+After the public consultation held online at the end of 2020, we selected an area of Heaton Chapel to run an Active Neighbourhood trial in September 2021 for a period of three months.
+During this trial we installed some of the above measures on a temporary basis, to see how they helped to reduce through traffic and make the streets safer and more pleasant for walking and cycling, and cut out rat running through residential areas.

-The proposed measures will be in for a period of around 3 months to allow us to assess their effectiveness and understand how they can contribute to making the residents more active.
+The proposed measures were in place for 3 months so the team could understand their effectiveness and understand how they could contribute to making the residents more active.

-You can view the Heaton Chapel Active Neighbourhood map to find out where the Active Neighbourhood will be located.
+You can view the Heaton Chapel Active Neighbourhood map to see where the Active Neighbourhood was located.

 Consultation following the end of the trial

-We'll be holding a consultation in January 2022 for residents to give their feedback, opinions and experiences of the trial.
-We're currently in the process of appointing a recognised and accredited third-party to run this consultation.
+We held a consultation, ran by a recognised and accredited third-party party, in January 2022 for residents to give their feedback, opinions and experiences of the trial.

 Active Neighbourhood Engagement in Romiley and Heatons